Level 4, 18 North Tce, Adelaide SA

 In order to keep your consultation as smooth and efficient as possible, we ask that you please bring all relevant documentation with you on the day.
 This includes your referral letter, Medicare card, private health insurance details, any third party or return to work insurance information, and any relevant scans i.e. x-ray or ultrasounds.

-During your initial consultation with one of our specialist plastic surgeons, you will have an extended opportunity to discuss expectations and desired outcomes, along with any questions you may have about the procedure.
+During your initial consultation with your Specialist Plastic Surgeon, you will have an extended opportunity to discuss expectations and desired outcomes, along with any questions you may have about the procedure.
 Remember, there’s no such thing as a silly question!

 You will then meet with one of our friendly and experienced nurses.
 You will have clinical images taken in our blue room as a before and after reference for both yourself and your surgeon (please note that all our images are confidential and are securely stored).